deargle/deargle.github.io/_posts/2018-01-22-myinsuranceinfo.com-scam.md

 And here's what I sent to my credit union:

-> Please also pass this along: It's really tacky of Allied to use your letterhead (which looks like a poor imitation at that) and to claim to be you, and then to link to a non-credit-union site, and to only call themselves "Insurance Service Center."
+<blockquote class='blockquote' markdown='1'>Please also pass this along: It's really tacky of Allied to use your letterhead (which looks like a poor imitation at that) and to claim to be you, and then to link to a non-credit-union site, and to only call themselves "Insurance Service Center."
 Insurance fraud is a big concern, and letters like this would be a great way to harvest information.
 VIN information is easy to get (I think).
 There's no indicator of legitimacy in their letter -- the post office box isn't even linked to [the credit union] on your website from what I can tell.
-Perhaps [the credit union] could leave a note on your site explaining that Allied is your external partner who manages these kinds of things?
+Perhaps [the credit union] could leave a note on your site explaining that Allied is your external partner who manages these kinds of things?</blockquote>

 {% include image.html image='myinsuranceinfo-scam-letter.png' alt='scam letter page 1' width="50%" %}